AbdimulhinYussuf3675/My-Potfolio-landing-page/Readme.md

-# MY Potfolio Landing Page
+# My Potfolio Landing Page
 ## Description
 This is a landing page for  web-potfolio that showcases all of my work, skills, background and all of my projects.
 ### Setup